 An individual’s ability to actively learn grammar lasts till the age of 18 years, after which it starts to decline.
 Hence you must start as early as possible for your child to become fluent in the language you wish to teach them.

-How Can I Teach My Child a Second Language?
+How Can I Teach My Child a foreign Language?

 It is no secret that learning a second language or a foreign language has its own perks in terms of skill development of your child.
 Apart from this, it has various other benefits of making your child bilingual or multilingual by teaching them as many languages as you want!